devgeniem/wp-clean-post-meta-fields/README.md

 Now go on and write those D.R.Y templates and enjoy your clean post meta!

-*Note* please support revisions in your custom post types that are using templates so users does not lose data.
+**NOTE:** Please support revisions in your custom post types that are using templates so users do not lose data.

 ## Maintainers